gboeing/ppd430/assignments/individual-reflections.md

 # Individual Reflections

 See the schedule in the syllabus for all assignment due dates and expectations.
-Submissions are due by 23:59 on their due date.

 ## Instructions

 These exercises ask you to reflect critically on the reading material and your own personal experiences so you can come to class prepared to discuss.
 Each reflection should be submitted as a PDF file, 1 page long, single-spaced, composed in 12-point Times New Roman font.
-Submit it via Blackboard by 23:59 the day before class.

 The reflections will be graded according to the following criteria:

-  - Did you reflect critically and creatively on the prompt/readings in your own words
+  - Did you reflect critically and creatively on the readings in your own words in your response
   - Did you succinctly and directly respond to the entire prompt without repetition, filler, or fluff
   - Did you follow the formatting and submission instructions